-Indicator Trend Explaining the Data - Indicates Male Female Healthy Life Expectancy is Decreasing for Males and Increasing for Females The trendlines adjacent cover the periods 2017/19 to 2018/20.
+Population Indicators Indicator Trend Explaining the Data Male Female Healthy Life Expectancy is Decreasing for Males and Increasing for Females The trendlines adjacent cover the periods 2017/19 to 2018/20.
 HLE measures the number of years someone is expected to live in good health.
 Generally, people are living longer than ever before due to advancements in health care and a general improvement in living standards.
 Healthy Life Expectancy (HLE) at Birth However, there are variations between sex and where a person lives.
 HLE for males in Carmarthenshire is lower than that for females and saw a decrease between 2017-19 and 2018-20 from 60.4 to 59.7.
 This is the 18 th lowest level of all local authorities in Wales and is less than the Wales average of 61.5.
 Female HLE increased slightly over the same time period from 61.1 to 61.8.
 This is the 13 th lowest level of all local authorities and is also less than the Wales average of 62.4.
-This is an important consideration in Carmarthenshire as the county is home to an above average level of people aged over 65, which, when coupled with a HLE which is below average, could result in increased pressure on health and social care services. % of People Living in Material 1 Levels of Material Deprivation have seen Fluctuation but are Starting to Rise Deprivation The trendline adjacent covers the period 2018/19 to 2021/22.
+This is an important consideration in Carmarthenshire as the county is home to an above average level of people aged over 65, which, when coupled with a HLE which is below average, could result in increased pressure on health and social care services. % of People L Levels of Material Deprivation are Rising Living in Material Deprivation / The trendline adjacent covers the period 2018/19 to 2022/23.
 Material deprivation is a measure which is designed to capture the consequences of long-term poverty on households.
-The most recent data (2021/22) indicates that 12% of households in Carmarthenshire are living in material deprivation.
-This is the 10 th highest level of all local authorities in Wales and a slight increase on figures for 2019/20 (11.3%).
-The most recent data relates to a period before the onset of the cost of living crisis therefore given increasing poverty rate trends it would be fair to assume that this figure might increase in the coming years.
+The most recent data (2022/23) indicates that 16.7% of households in Carmarthenshire are living in material deprivation.
+This is the 7 th highest level of all local authorities in Wales and an increase on figures for 2020/21 (12%).
+This increasing trend is in line with generally increasing trends for poverty rates.
+The ongoing cost of living crisis is also likely having a detrimental impact on household deprivation levels.
 The Council is undertaking significant cross-departmental work to support residents affected by the cost of living crisis and improving the lives of those living in poverty.
 Intelligence gathered has resulted in the development of a Tackling Poverty Plan which encourages an integrated approach.